cchudzicki-ocw-testing/sts.042-fall-2020/content/pages/readings-v2.md

 - Maria Popova, “[How pioneering physicist Lise Meitner discovered nuclear fission, paved the way for women in science, and was denied the Nobel Prize](https://www.themarginalian.org/2016/10/27/lise-meitner/),” *The Marginalian*.
 - Peter Galison, “[Marietta Blau: Between Nazis and nuclei](https://doi.org/10.1063/1.881996),” *Physics Today* 50 (Nov.
 1997): 42–48.
-- *The Farm Hall Transcripts*, ed.
+- *Operation Epsilon: The Farm Hall Transcripts*, ed.
 Charles Frank (Berkeley: University of California Press, 1993), 70-91.
+ISBN: 9780520084995.
 - *Recommended*: A BBC video production of Michael Frayn’s play, Copenhagen, is available to stream via MIT Libraries: “Copenhagen,” directed by Howard Davies, produced by Richard Fell et al., BBC Worldwide (2002),

 ### Session 14: Radar and the Manhattan Project

 - Lillian Hoddeson, “Mission change in the laboratory: The Los Alamos implosion program, 1943–1945,” in *Big Science: The Growth of Large-Scale Research*, ed.
 Peter Galison and Bruce Hevly (Stanford: Stanford University Press, 1992), 265–289.
+ISBN: 9780804718790.

 ### Session 15: Film: The Day After Trinity

-- *Note*: in lieu of the class session, please watch the documentary film, [The Day After Trinity (1981)](https://youtu.be/Vm5fCxXnK7Y), available on YouTube.
+- *Note*: In lieu of the class session, please watch the documentary film, [The Day After Trinity (1981)](https://youtu.be/Vm5fCxXnK7Y), available on YouTube.
 - Robert Serber with Robert Crease, *Peace & War: Reminiscences of a Life on the Frontiers of Science* (New York: Columbia University Press, 1998), 121–44.
+ISBN: 9780231105460.

 ### Session 16: Secrecy and Security in the Nuclear Age